-Below is example code where the getNearCacheStats() method and the getRatio method from NearCacheStats get a Near Cache hit/miss ratio.
+Below is an example code where the getNearCacheStats() method and the getRatio method from NearCacheStats get a Near Cache hit/miss ratio.

-Below is the list of metrics that you can access via the NearCacheStats object.
+The following are some of the metrics that you can access via the NearCacheStats object.
 This behavior applies to both client and member Near Caches.